eyecatchup/SportsDevil-Fixes/README.md

 1. As above

-2. Move the files (2 files for any required module .cfg and .module)to the directory .
+2. Move the files (2 files for any required module .cfg and .module) to the directory.